Makara Sankranthi | 2020

 In Tamil Nadu, people celebrate Pongal in four days.
-Freshly chopped rice is cooked and this preparation is called Pongal.
+Freshly chopped rice cooked, and this preparation is called Pongal.

-Two women praying for cattle with Pongal festival in Tamil Nadu, India
+Two women are praying for cattle with the Pongal festival in Tamil Nadu, India.

 The people of the Northern states of India celebrate this day as Makar Sankranti.
 The most exciting thing about this festival is kite flying.
 People believe the wind direction will change that day, so they can fly colorful kites into the streets and catch as many as possible.

-On the Pongal, the chalk patterns of the sun god are drawn.
-As the Thai auspicious month is taking place, the sun is worshiped.
+On the Pongal, the chalk patterns of the sun god drawn.
+As the Thai auspicious month is taking place, the sun worshiped.

 In Punjab, people celebrate Lohri in January, which they believe is the coldest day of the year.
 In the cool breeze, they dance the bhangra around the fire that fills the cane, the rice, and the sesame.
 People sing folk songs about the good harvest, which is a blessing of the gods.